 Making granola is so easy.
 It’s hard to believe that it took me years before I made my first batch, and we’ve been enjoying it big time ever since.
 THIS recipe has fewer ingredients but MORE of them.
 Does that make sense? 😀

-Homemade Cranberry Nut Granola Ingredients:
+Homemade Maple Nut Granola Ingredients:

 The dry ingredients:

 - old fashioned oatmeal